vim-ctrlspace/vim-ctrlspace/README.md

     hi CtrlSpaceFound    ctermfg=220  ctermbg=NONE cterm=bold

 The colors defined above can be seen in the demo movie.
 They fit well in the [Seoul256](https://github.com/junegunn/seoul256.vim) color scheme.
-Other useful example can be found here:
+Another useful example can be found here:

     hi CtrlSpaceSelected term=reverse ctermfg=white ctermbg=black cterm=bold